 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Kaushik Barua, who played a leading role in the entire operation, said that the primary objective of radio-collaring wild elephants is to determine their occupancy within a specific area or range.
+Kaushik Barua, who played a leading role in the entire operation, said the primary objective of radio-collaring wild elephants is to determine their occupancy within a specific area or range.

 “This helps us to work for better management of human-elephant conflict and facilitate elephant conservation,” he added.